amirtha19/Hacktech/README.md

 # Hacktech
 ## Data Training with DETRAC Dataset

 We have trained the model using annotations from the DETRAC dataset.
 The link for the dataset is SUNY Albany UA-DETRAC benchmark suite: https://detrac-db.rit.albany.edu/.
-The training ipynb file is placed inside the
+The training ipynb file is placed inside the repo.

+Step 1 :

-[Link to Google Drive Folder](https://drive.google.com/drive/folders/1X-gCnYc2KJ_txs4xfAnXln13xi_CZYwM?usp=sharing) To run it, Clone this repository
+Upload the [Link to Google Drive Folder](https://drive.google.com/drive/folders/1X-gCnYc2KJ_txs4xfAnXln13xi_CZYwM?usp=sharing) in your drive.

+Step 2:

+Clone this repository in the colab in the same account which has the dataset.

 ```bash
 !git clone https://github.com/amirtha19/Hacktech